-Tip: You can cut steaks from the roast after smoking and sear the steaks over a hot charcoal fire.
-The combination of smoking and grilling makes for a wonderful taste experience.
+Once smoked cut the roast anyway you prefer, and if cutting into steaks you can sear them over a hot fire for added flavor and to add grill marks; the combination of smoking and grilling/searing makes for a wonderful taste experience.

-Fresh 5 To 7 Pound Sirloin or Tri Tip Roast: Avoid Roasts With A Heavy Fat Cap
+- Fresh 5 To 7 Pound Sirloin or Tri Tip Roast

 Preparing the Meat

-Tip: Allow the sirloin roast to rest for 20 minutes before carving, this allows the juices to remain in place because cutting the meat too soon from the oven or grill forces the meat to expel its juices.
-The roast can be smoked until well done and it will remain juicy inside.
+Allow the sirloin roast to rest for 20 minutes before carving.
+Resting allows the juices to remain in place, thus making for a juicer, more tender cut.
+Cutting the meat too soon from the oven or grill forces the meat to expel its juices.

 Therefore, any roast can be smoked until well done and still remain tender and juicy if you allow the juices to settle back into the protein cells by letting the meat rest.